paularamo/fiftyone-tile/README.md

    - Overlap tiles by `padding` value (in pixels)
    - Omit labels at image's borders if the don't reach in the image by `threshold` value (in pixels)
 4. If `save_empty` is set, tiles without detections will be kept, if not omited.
+5. If `runs` is > 1: repeat those steps n times and keep those with least detections being split by tileing.

 <img src="screenshot.png">